Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT

 \subsubsection{Comments on tadpole cancellation}

 Recall that the tadpole cancellation condition reads \eq{ MK + N_{\rm flux}+N_{\rm brane}={\chi(Y)\over 24} } where $N_{\rm flux}$ denotes the contribution of the other present fluxes and $N_{\rm brane}$ the contribution from D3-branes and magnetized D7-branes.
 For such a large flux $N=M K$ one does not expect (almost fine tuned) cancellations between the various flux and brane contributions to occur.
 Therefore, one needs a Calabi-Yau fourfold with a very large Euler characteristic $\chi(Y)$.
 This will have many complex structure moduli so that one very likely encounters the problem of the tadpole conjecture \cite{Bena:2020xrh,Bena:2021wyr,Plauschinn:2021hkp,Grana:2022dfw}.
 Namely, that it is not possible to freeze all of these many moduli using three-form fluxes, something that was silently assumed before we focused just on the final two moduli $Z$ and $S$.
-Hence, we arrive at the conclusion that a working DKMM-refined KKLT Scenario 1 or 2 would require very large fluxes that are in conflict with the tadpole constraint.
+Hence, we arrive at the conclusion that a working DKMM-refined KKLT Scenario 1 would require very large fluxes that are in conflict with the tadpole constraint.
+Scenario 2 is expected to be much more constrained in concrete cases, so that the flux tadpole could become dangerously large, likewise.
 Note that a very similar conclusion was drawn recently for a controlled Large Volume Scenario \cite{Junghans:2022exo,Gao:2022uop,Junghans:2022kxg}.